I'm a member

 Printer Friendly Version

 DESCRIPTIONHip resurfacing is an alternative to total hip arthroplasty (THA, also known as hip replacement) for patients with advanced arthritis of the hip.
-Total hip resurfacing describes the placement of a shell that covers the femoral head together with implantation of an acetabular cup in patients with painful hip joints.
+Total hip resurfacing (THR) describes the placement of a shell that covers the femoral head together with implantation of an acetabular cup in patients with painful hip joints.
 Partial hip resurfacing is considered a treatment option for avascular necrosis with collapse of the femoral head.
-Hip resurfacing may be considered an alternative to hip arthroplasty, particularly in young active patients who would potentially outlive a total hip prosthesis.
+Hip resurfacing may be considered an alternative to total hip arthroplasty, particularly in young active patients who would potentially outlive a total hip prosthesis.
+Total hip resurfacing, investigated in a broader range of patients including those with osteoarthritis, rheumatoid arthritis, and advanced avascular necrosis, may be considered an alternative to total hip arthroplasty, particularly in young active patients who would potentially outlive a total hip prosthesis.
 Therefore, hip resurfacing could be viewed as a time-buying procedure to delay the need for a total hip arthroplasty.
-Proposed advantages of total hip resurfacing compared to total hip arthroplasty include preservation of the femoral neck and femoral canal, thus facilitating revision or conversion to a total hip replacement, if required.
+Proposed advantages of total hip resurfacing compared to total hip arthroplasty include preservation of the femoral neck and femoral canal, thus facilitating revision or conversion to a total hip resurfacing, if required.
 In addition, the resurfaced head is more similar in size to the normal femoral head, thus increasing the stability and decreasing the risk of dislocation compared to total hip arthroplasty.

 Total hip resurfacing has undergone various evolutions over the past several decades, with modifications in prosthetic design and composition and implantation techniques.
 For example, similar to total hip prostheses, the acetabular components of total hip resurfacing have been composed of polyethylene.
 However, over the years it has become apparent that device failure was frequently related to the inflammatory osteolytic reaction to polyethylene debris wear particles.
 Metal acetabular components have since been designed to improve implant longevity.
-Sensitivity to wear particles from metal-on-metal chromium and cobalt implant components are of increasing concern.
+Sensitivity to wear particles from metal-on-metal (MoM) chromium and cobalt implant components are of increasing concern.